TERREMEMBER/znbase/docs/content/latest/explore/ysql-language-features/data-manipulation.md

 showAsideToc: true
 ---

-This section describes how to manipulate data in YugabyteDB using the YSQL `INSERT`, `UPDATE`, and `DELETE` statements.
+This section describes how to manipulate data in ZNbaseDB using the YSQL `INSERT`, `UPDATE`, and `DELETE` statements.

 ## Inserting Rows